paper-engineer/laser-gallery/docs/_pages/resources.md

 [link to instructions page](https://paper-engineer.github.io/laser-gallery/instructions/)

+## safety resources

+link to resource about OD

+chem notes list of legit companies: laserglow, thorlabs, honeywell, glendale, sperian, newport/mks, edmund optics, laservision/uvex, noIR (lasershield). expect rating etched somewhere on glasses. yamamoto seems legit (CE certified).

+### a method for safely testing laser "glasses"
+1- adjust the power to something “safe” that does not burn a white sheet of paper. the wavelength is the same regardless of power.
+2- place the glasses between the laser and paper
+3- looking at the paper: you should see that very little or none focused light gets to the paper. this way you know that the glasses absorbed the light. (or reflected it - so try varying the angle.)

 ## where to find designs

 obrary, idk.
 I googled "download svg for laser" and got a bunch of free files, some of which can be used commercially. https://www.xtool.com/blogs/buyer-guide/free-laser-cut-files